AlexanderOverley/CIS/README.md

 # CIS
 Sample programs I made for assignments in Computer Information Systems at University of Louisville College of Business

+Assignments 9,10,and 11 are the final project from CIS 310, a course in data bases using Microsoft SQL Server.
 Assignment 9 focused on creating views for sales data.
 Assignment 10 focused on listing the employees and their total merchandise sales expressed as a percentage of total merchandise sales for all employees.